 During the Quarter, the Non-Executive Chairman of the Company was in Cameroon meeting with various parties in the hope of advancing the granting of the licenses to Camdu.
-Subsequent to the quarter end, the Company announced that it had terminated the contract with Ewaah, however the Company is continuing to pursue the advancement of the Project through other avenues.
-The market will continue to be kept up to date with developments.

 Wee MacGregor

 Mining International Pty Ltd, a wholly owned subsidiary of Cyclone Metals, holds tenure to 4 mining leases located 40 km southeast of Mt Isa in Queensland (Wee MacGregor Project) (refer Figure 5).